R8407/Obsidian-extension/client-side/Readme.md

 #client-side
 this was run in my VM
-Modify it ti suite you
+Modify it to suite your network